CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 ## Navigation
 1. What kinds of regulations are the payroll system going to follow?
 2. What kinds of report does this system will generate for different organizations?
 Who is report reader?( such as government, bank?
+DY
 3. What kinds of report does this payroll system will generate for each department of the company?
+DY
 4. What is the private policy in the countries where you do businees need to follow?
 5. Do you watn us access to your credit history and generate credit report to certain organization?

 ##Work flow
 1. What is the payroll work flow in your company?
 2. How is the salary paid?
 (Week based?
 Hour based? or other based)
 3. Who are going to pay?
+DY

 ## Login
 1. Do you company already has Employment ID system?